 “John Mighton may well become the nation's math conscience.
 He not only knows that all children can master genuine mathematics but has repeatedly proved so with his brilliant, no-nonsense ... program.”– Andrew Nikiforuk, Education Writer and award-winning author, commenting on JUMP Math founder Dr. John Mighton, O.C.

-John’s belief that children (and adults) have far greater capacity than we commonly believe is rooted in personal experience.
-Having almost failed first-year calculus, he abandoned math for many years.
-His journey back began when the financially struggling playwright saw an ad for tutors.
-Tutoring rekindled John’s love of math, and his success in helping students achieve levels of success that teachers and parents had thought were beyond them fueled his belief that everyone has great untapped potential.
+John began tutoring children in math as a financially-struggling playwright, though he had abandoned the subject for years after having nearly failed first-year calculus.
+His success in helping students achieve levels of success that teachers and parents had thought impossible fueled his belief that everyone has great untapped potential.
 The experience of repeatedly witnessing the heart-breaking paradox of high potential and low achievement led him to conclude that the widely-held assumption that mathematical talent is a rare genetic gift has created a self-fulfilling prophecy of low achievement.
 A generally high level of math anxiety among many elementary school teachers, itself an outcome of that belief system, creates an additional challenge.

-John completed a Ph.D. in mathematics at the University of Toronto and was awarded an NSERC fellowship for postdoctoral research in knot and graph theory.
+John had to overcome his own "massive math anxiety" before making the decision to earn a Ph.D. in Mathematics at the University of Toronto.
+He was later awarded an NSERC Fellowship for postdoctoral research in knot and graph theory.
 He is currently a Fellow of the Fields Institute for Research in Mathematical Sciences and has taught mathematics at the University of Toronto.
-John also lectured in philosophy at McMaster University, where he received a Masters in philosophy.
+He has also lectured in philosophy at McMaster University, where he received a master’s degree in philosophy.

-John is also a playwright: his plays have been performed across Canada, Europe, Japan, and the United States.
-He has won several national awards including the Governor General's Literary Award for Drama, the Dora Award, the Chalmers Award and the Siminovitch Prize.
-In a twist of fate, John also played Matt Damon’s math tutor in the 1997 movie, Good Will Hunting.
+As a mathematician and a playwright, John believes that there are more connections between the arts and sciences than people generally see, as mathematicians are often led by a sense of beauty or elegance in their work.
+His own plays have been performed across Canada, Europe, Japan, and the United States, and he has won several national awards including the Governor General's Literary Award for Drama, the Dora Award, the Chalmers Award, and the Siminovitch Prize.
+In a twist of fate, he played Matt Damon’s math tutor in the 1997 movie, Good Will Hunting.